 The Town & Country Planning Act divides land into various use classes.
 These are outlined in the Use Classes Order.
 Pubs are mostly in use class A4.
-Changes to the law coming into effect in May 2017 protect pubs from change of use without planning permission.
+A pub building may not have its use class changed without planning permission.

 Pubs fall into the “general retail” use class – class A. This group is sub-divided into:

 • A1 Shops – Shops, retail warehouses, hairdressers, undertakers, travel and ticket agencies, post offices, pet shops, sandwich bars, showrooms, domestic hire shops, dry cleaners, funeral directors and internet cafes.

 • A2 Financial and professional services – Financial services such as banks and building societies, professional services (other than health and medical services) and including estate and employment agencies.
 It does not include betting offices or pay day loan shops – these are now classed as “sui generis” uses (see below).